jinvillaz/nestjs-temporal-core/README.md

 🔗 **[Complete Example Project](https://github.com/harsh-simform/nestjs-temporal-core-example)** - Check out our full working example repository to see NestJS Temporal Core in action with real-world use cases, configuration examples, and best practices.

+## 🏁 Getting Started: Recommendations

+Welcome to NestJS Temporal Core!
+Here are some quick recommendations to help you get started smoothly:

+- **Choose Your Workflow Style:** You can implement workflows as plain exported functions (recommended for most use cases) or as injectable classes with decorators for advanced scenarios.
+See the comparison below.
+- **Parameter Injection:** Use `@WorkflowParam`, `@WorkflowId`, etc., only if you need advanced injection or metadata.
+For most workflows, plain parameters are simpler and preferred.
+- **Scheduling:** Schedules trigger workflows, not service methods.
+Make sure your scheduled workflow is exported and available to the worker.
+- **Signals & Queries:** Use signals to update workflow state and queries to fetch workflow status.
+See the expanded examples below for best practices.
+- **Keep Activities Idempotent:** Activities should be safe to retry and handle errors gracefully.
+- **Separate Concerns:** Keep workflows, activities, and schedules in separate files for clarity and maintainability.
+- **Check the Example Repo:** For real-world patterns, see [nestjs-temporal-core-example](https://github.com/harsh-simform/nestjs-temporal-core-example).

+---

 ## 🚀 Key Features

 - **🎯 NestJS-Native** - Familiar patterns: `@Activity`, `@Cron`, `@Interval`, `@Scheduled`